neonevm/neon-evm.docs/docs/developing/connect_rpc.md

 ## Introduction

 This tutorial explains how to connect to a Neon RPC via Chainlist.
 You may connect an EVM-compatible wallet to a network and accept the default Proxy.
-Alternatively, you can manually setup your Proxy Operator.
+Alternatively, you can manually set up your Proxy Operator.

 > The [Proxy Operator you choose](#choose-a-remote-proxy) is responsible for settling your Neon transactions on Solana.
 Chainlist will assign a default, but you can edit this later.